-Last year, the National Park Foundation provided Chamizal National Memorial with funding to engage over 2,000 fourth graders from Title I schools in the El Paso region.
+In 2017, the National Park Foundation provided Chamizal National Memorial with funding to engage over 2,000 fourth graders from Title I schools in the El Paso region.
 For most of these children, this was their first experience in a national park and their first time hiking.
 Ninety-six percent of these children had never been hiking or on a trail.
 To help prepare the students, park staff visited each school prior to the field trips and led workshops about hiking skills and safety, the ”leave no trace” principle, what to wear and what to bring in their pack.

 Open OutDoors for Kids introduces and exposes children to experiential, outdoor experiences that promote physical and emotional health, civic engagement and long-term appreciation for nature and heritage sites.
 Using the spectacular and unparalleled resources of our national parks, the program connects more children to their culture and heritage, enhances hands-on learning opportunities and deepens connections to the national parks community.